 During a fifth year away, I decided I wanted to become a solicitor and my life changed again.
 I moved to La Linea in Spain, to a tiny house with lizards on the patio, and walked daily over the border into Gibraltar.
 I started studying law long-distance while teaching English to Spanish adults and GCSE English to the British Army, in a classroom at the top of the Rock that looked across to Africa.
 I still wrote features and presented them on a regular radio slot for the British Forces Broadcasting Service (BFBS).
 One of my fans was the then Governor of Gibraltar: I loved getting feedback.

-After returning to England and remarrying, I re-qualified as a solicitor and specialised in employment law: interesting because it is people-orientated, and satisfying because it demands a different set of writing skills.
+After returning to England and remarrying, I completed my training and qualified as a solicitor, eventually specialising in employment law: interesting because it is people-orientated, and satisfying because it demands a different set of writing skills.
 Freelance work had to take a back seat for a while, but I enjoyed the opportunity of being the regular “legal eagle” on a local radio station.
 Getting my first feature for The Times published spurred me on again and I wrote my first non-fiction book, The Voice From the Garden; I was delighted when it was long listed for the New Angle Prize for Literature.
 Later I was taken on by literary agent Andrew Lownie, and in August 2013 I became a full-time author.
 My second non-fiction book, Duchesses: Living in 21st Century Britain was published in September 2014, and my third, Princess: The Early Life of Queen Elizabeth II was published in June 2018 in the USA and in August in the UK.
 I also write historical features for newspapers, magazines and websites and I’m a member of the Society of Authors and the Biographers’ Club.